vzerkin/exfor-programs/README.md

-# EXFOR-programs for EXFOR compilers
+# EXFOR-Programs for EXFOR compilers
 by V.Zerkin for NRDC, 2025-07-30

 ## Content